 Many homes range from $500,000 to $800,000, catering to high-end buyers looking for updated older estates with charm and character.
 There are many fine neighborhoods and subdivisions located in the 40207 zip code:

 - Arlington: Traditional and Cape Cod homes ranging from $150,000 to $275,000 near Browns & Hubbards lanes.

 - Bellewood: Older, charming estates starting at $400,000 near Browns Lane and Shelbyville Road.

-- Cherokee Gardens: Classic Tudor style homes ranging from $350,000 to nearly $1 million.
+- Cherokee Gardens: One of the higher end communities with Classic Tudor style homes ranging from $350,000 to nearly $1 million.

 - Norbourne Estates: Spacious, renovated homes between Browns & Breckenridge lanes as low as $250K.

 - Oxmoor Woods: Elegant manors approaching $1 million, centrally located near Oxmoor Mall and the highways.

 - Seneca Gardens: Huge historic homes from $400,000 to $1 million, with close access to area parks.

 Location & Local Attractions in St. Matthews, KY